nginmesh/nginmesh/README.md

 ```
 export GATEWAY_URL=104.196.5.186:80
 ```
-6. To confirm that the BookInfo application is running:
+6. To confirm that the BookInfo application is up and running:

-a) Run the following curl command and check received response code:
+a) Run the following curl command and check received response code is 200:

 ```
 curl -o /dev/null -s -w "%{http_code}\n" http://${GATEWAY_URL}/productpage